asgerhallas/HybridDb/README.md

 - Changed the configuration api to accomodate ad hoc document setup.
 Now you need to call store.Initialize() after configuration to run the migrations.

+#### 0.9.1

+- Fixed issue with decimal-columns not having any scale.
+Now they are set to 28, 14.

 Acknowledgements
 ================